Sean Boutilier, LCSC - CIBC, MCDTA

 Web Designer/Webmaster, Communications & Marketing

-As a trained technical illustrator/photographer, Helena now predominately manages, hosts, builds, and designs websites as well as promotes businesses through marketing strategies for both digital and printed material.
-Studio photography services are also provided for promotional advertising, headshots, product marketing and fine art photos for interior design work.
+As a trained technical illustrator/photographer, Helena manages, hosts, builds, and designs websites, promoting businesses through marketing strategies for both digital and printed material.
+Her studio photography services are available for promotional advertising or personal keep sakes.
+From headshots to full body movement photos; product photography for marketing or fine art photos for interior design work.

 “Over the past 13 years, It has been a great pleasure being able to support SBAD; a studio that takes pride in quality of education and team work."